reda-maizate/apigateway-from-scratch/README.md

-Made with ❤️ by [Réda Maizate](https://www.linkedin.com/in/reda-maizate/) @ Seoul 🇰🇷
+Made with ❤️ by [Réda Maizate](https://www.linkedin.com/in/reda-maizate/) @ Seoul 🇰🇷 & Paris 🇫🇷